Jonesy1697/votingEngProject/README.md

 DOB = 13/06/1985
 ```
 ## Deployment
 To deploy this system as a public domain, a public server will need to be implemented, such as through a raspberry pi and public IP address.
+More information on how to do this can be found online, alongside several tutorials.

 ## Built With
 * [XAMPP](https://www.apachefriends.org/index.html) - The virtual server